 What Size of Chef Knife is The Best?

 The standard sizes of Chef Knives vary mostly from 8- 12-inch size.
-But while a professional chef can make use of a 12-inch chef knife effortlessly, it might be difficult for use by a newbie.
+But while a professional chef can make use of a 12-inch chef knife effortlessly, it might be difficult to use by a newbie.
 However, despite this indifference, there is always a size suitable for everyone.
-A standard chef knife around 8- inch is the best as it is medium sized can be used by either experts or amateurs and will still achieve the same desired effect.
+A standard chef knife around 8- inch is the best as it is medium-sized can be used by either experts or amateurs and will still achieve the same desired effect.

 Do Santoku and Chef Knife have anything in common?

 Amidst all differing features, the santoku and Chef Knife are both high precision forged to give the sharpest of all quality needed in a knife.
 They are both futuristically made of steel blades that enable effortless slicing, dicing, chopping, and mincing.

 For some newbies, it often easy to mistake a santoku knife from a chef knife because they are similar in function.
 At a glance, the santoku is sometimes said to be the Japanese version of Western-type Chef Knife.
 However, there are some specified differences in their physical features and functionality.
 These differences fall into the category of size, type of blade, uses, and weight.

 The Blade Features – Santoku Knife vs Chef Knife

 One prominent feature that differentiates the santoku from the western chef knife is the blade.
 Now, when you look at the Santoku Knife, you find hollow like indentation at the edge of the steel blade.
 This feature enables the knife to form air pockets that help prevent food from sticking to the surface.